Find A Therapist

 Therapists are trained to work with people overall from many walks of life, backgrounds and life experiences.
 Some clients understandably seek a match by race or ethnicity.
 Meanwhile, other folks purposefully don’t, preferring a therapist of a different racial/cultural background than their own.
 Each may have distinct reasons and rationales.
 Either way, there can be both benefits and drawbacks.
 What’s most important is to feel enough of a common world view, or shared values.

 Common ground between you and your therapist can be a solid starting point.
 However, how you feel responded to by your therapist is crucial.
-What gives you the sense that you are understood?
+What gives you the sense that you are both heard and understood?
 Or not?
-If you do not feel understood, are you honest with your therapist about that?
-Does your therapist get defensive, or rather course-correct?
+Are you honest with your therapist about such feelings?

 Find Your Therapist